What To Do When You Have the Flu

 Here are some important questions to ask yourself before making the trip to your hospital.

 First of all, how do I know it's the flu?

 Flu symptoms include: sudden onset of fever, cough, sore throat runny or stuffy nose, body aches, headache, chills, and fatigue.

 That's what I've got.
 What should I do?

 Most people with the flu have mild illness and do not need medical care or antiviral drugs.
 Staying home to rest and avoiding contact with other people is best.

-If, however, you have symptoms of flu and are in a high risk group (infants, young children, people 65 and older, pregnant women and people with certain medical conditions, such as diabetes, heart disease and chronic lung disease), contact your primary care provider.
+If, however, you have symptoms of flu and are in a high risk group (infants, young children, people 65 and older, pregnant women and people with certain medical conditions, such as diabetes, heart disease and chronic lung disease), contact your primary care provider, or go to urgent care.
 The CDC recommends that people at high risk for complications should get antiviral treatment as early as possible.
 These medications can help shorten the severity and duration of the illness.

 Should I go to the emergency room?